top of page

 About: About Us

-Dr. Zoé (Lacroix) Briggs received her Doctor of Optometry degree from the University of Montreal School of Optometry.
-Upon graduation, she completed a Residency in Pediatric Optometry and Vision Therapy at the University of Waterloo.
-She then obtained advanced training and fellowships in Vision Therapy, Vision Development, and Neuro-Optometry.
+She received her Doctor of Optometry degree from the University of Montreal School of Optometry.
+She then completed a post-graduate Residency program in Pediatric Optometry and Vision Therapy at the University of Waterloo.
+She subsequently obtained advanced certifications and fellowships in Vision Therapy, Vision Development, and Neuro-Optometry.

 Dr. Briggs is member of the Ontario College of Optometrists, and the Ontario Association of Optometrist.
 She has also obtained post-graduate fellowships with the College of Optometrists in Vision Development (COVD) and the American Academy of Optometry (AAO).
 She is an active member of Vision Therapy Canada (VTC), and the Neuro- Optometric Rehabilitation Association (NORA).